What is the Best Font for a Resume?

 If you’re looking for an example of the best font for resume, check out and download CFI’s Free Resume Template.
 Note: this resume is in Times New Roman font.

-The above is certainly not an exhaustive list of all possible good fonts to use for resumes.
+The above is certainly not an exhaustive list of all acceptable, or even desirable, fonts to use for resumes.
 They are, however, considered among the best fonts to use.
 The fonts convey professionalism and a mindset centered around a good work ethic.

 On top of font selection, it’s also important to consider other things relating to the font.
 One of the aspects is font size.
 In such case, the safest bet is usually 12, although some fonts (like Arial) appear too large in 12.
 In such cases, size down to a size similar to Times New Roman 12.

 Finally, ensure the resume is a one-page document.
 The reason for this is that recruiters and readers are sifting through many resumes, and often do not get to the second page of a resume.